wyatt-herkamp/nitro_repo/README.md

 # nitro_repo
 Nitro Repo is an open source free artifact manager.
-Written with a Rust back end and a React front end to create a fast and modern experience.
+Written with a Rust back end and a Vue front end to create a fast and modern experience.

 ## Features